AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex1/ex1.2/README.md

 * ✅ Implements role-based access control using req.user.isAdmin().
 * ✅ Allows administrators to modify/delete closed incidents.
-* ✅ Returns 403 Forbidden with descriptive error message
+* ✅ Returns 403 Forbidden with descriptive error message.
 * ✅ Prevents support users from closing high-urgency incidents (urgency_code === 'H').
 * ✅ Allows administrators to close any incident, including high-urgency ones.

 ## ✅ 5.
-Verification:
+Verification
 This section outlines the steps to confirm that the remediation for the Vertical Privilege Escalation vulnerability has been successfully implemented.
 The goal is to verify that:

 * Support users cannot perform admin-only operations (e.g., closing high-urgency incidents, modifying/deleting closed incidents).